1. Choose a topic;

 - Type: python3 -m http.server

-- Open the standalone html of the circuit in Chrome (never in Firefox);
+- Open the standalone circuit html in Chrome (never in Firefox);

 Suggestion:

-1. Since the application is written in JSPlotly, it can be customized for various situations, such as data transfer rate, lines (type, colors, thickness), chart type, among others.
+1. As the app is written in JSPlotly, it is possible to customize it for various situations, such as data transfer rate, traces (type, colors, thickness), chart type, among others.